 By JR and Ise Tetsudo

-The closest railway station to the race circuit is Suzuka Circuit Ino (Suzukasakittoino) Station, a 20 minute walk from the circuit.
+The closest railway station to the race circuit is Suzuka Circuit Ino Station (Hyperdia romanizes it as Suzukasakittoino), a 20 minute walk from the circuit.

 Over the grand prix weekend, special direct limited express trains named "Suzuka Grand Prix" operate between Nagoya Station and Suzuka Circuit Ino Station, taking one hour and costing about 2500 yen one way.
 Seat reservations are mandatory on these trains.